 If one of these conditions is met, your grant will expire.

-• If you have yet to receive your grant payment for three consecutive months, you may apply to restart the payments.
-However, if you are more than 90 calendar days behind, then you must apply for a brand-new grant.
+- If you have yet to receive your grant payment for three consecutive months, you may apply to restart the payments.
+However, if you are over 90 calendar days behind, you must apply for a brand-new grant.